 Every year children at Bishop Monkton CE Primary get to exercise their rights; to show democracy in action, by voting in their annual school council.
-It is always an exciting, but tense time, when all the ballot papers have been counted up and the names are announced in our Celebration Assembly.
+It is always an exciting, but tense time, when all the ballot papers have been counted up and the names are announced in our Time to Celebrate Assembly.
 The two Year 6 pupils chair the Council and also become ambassadors for the school in the Rural Ripon Ambassador Group.
 This is made up of representative pupils from all of the local cluster schools, providing a strong voice for local children in the area.

 Does the school council make important decisions about school life?